 Note 3: The function can be used only standalone in a cell, not as part of a larger expression.
-For example, =WBLMTD(X1,X2) is OK, but =X3WBLMTD(X1,X2)^2 is not.
+For example, =WBLMTD(X1,X2) is OK, but = $X3WBLMTD(X1,X2)^2$ is not.

-Note 4: All arguments must evaluate to being numeric, the second argument must be in ascending order, the third argument refers to numeric constant, and the fourth argument is an optional TRUE/FALSE value.
+Note 4: HLOOKUP and VLOOKUP are supported under the following conditions: All arguments must not be a formula.
+The first argument can be a number, simple cell, or text, the second argument must be a range where the lookup value is located, the third argument should be a number, and the fourth argument is an optional TRUE/FALSE value.